podio/podio-android/authentication/index.md

 * Authenticate with username/password.
 * Authenticate with specific app tokens.

-Both options are described below.

-Any changes to the authentication state during a call to the Podio API is reported back to the caller through the `SessionListener.onSessionChanged(Sessoin session)` callback method.
-It can be useful to listen to this callback if you wish to persist your authentication tokens in any way you'd find convenient.
-You can then later on restore a previously stored authentication session by calling:

-{% highlight java %}
-Podio.restoreSession(myPersistedSession);
-{% endhighlight %}

-You can find more information on authentication and the Podio API [here](https://developers.podio.com/authentication).
+Both options are described below and you can find more information on authentication and the Podio API [here](https://developers.podio.com/authentication).

 ## Authenticate as a user
 This option is great when you want to have every user of your client app logging in using their own Podio account and thereby give them access to the content of their entire Podio account.